 The first water of saffron is very important and all parts of the land should be watered sufficiently and evenly so that the flowers of one piece come out at the same time.
 Soil breaking can be done by an Iranian plow.
 Breaking the soil makes the flower buds more easily emerge from the soil and grow strong and desirable.

 After the first irrigation, 15-20 days later, the first saffron flowers appear.
-Obviously, the saffron field does not produce significant yields in the first year.
+The saffron field does not produce significant yields in the first year.
 From early April until the leaves turn yellow, watering is done every 12-6 days.

 It should be noted that after weeding, watering should be delayed so that the weeds are eliminated and do not re-emerge.
 The last water is effective in enlarging the onion.